Where can I come for a treatment?

-If the practitioner suspects you have an untreated condition that they are not able to treat they will ask for your consent to refer this to your general practitioner or recommend where you might go for help.
+If i suspects you have an untreated condition that I are not able to help with I will ask for your consent to refer this to your general practitioner or recommend where you might go for help.
 This has happened once since I started practising.

 What is Traditional Chinese Medicine?